jcg5g9/Smallmouth_Bass_Genomics_R_Scripts/README.md

 # Aim 2 - Admixture Analysis
 ### File: SMB_ADMIXTURE.Rmd

 Purpose: Here I assess population genomic structure both between Smallmouth Bass and Spotted Bass and with Smallmouth Bass subspecies (Northern Smallmouth Bass and Neosho Smallmouth Bass).
-My aims are 1) to first screen for first generation or later-generation interspecies hybrids of Smallmouth Bass and Spotted Bass, 2) to determine if population structure patterns differ when including or excluding any hybrids detected in aim (1), and 3) to assess hierarchical population structure among the Smallmouth Bass subspecies.
+My aims are 1) to first screen for first generation or later-generation interspecies hybrids of Smallmouth Bass and Spotted Bass, 2) to identify individuals who are potentially hybridized (admixed) between the two subspecies of Smallmouth Bass, 3) to determine if population structure patterns differ when including or excluding any hybrids detected in aim (1), and 3) to assess population structure of samples when all hybrids and admixed individuals are removed from the dataset.
+With these aims, I hope to determine the number and geography of indepdendent lineages within the Black Basses in the Central Interior Highlands.
 With the analysis, I will infer patterns of genomic differentiation and admixture between populations.
 I will match results from ADMIXTURE to results from SNPhylo, which will produce phylognetic tree to show evolutionary relationships among individuals.

 ### Genomic Data used: 92 samples (64 Neosho Smallmouth Bass, 24 Northern Smallmouth Bass, 4 Spotted Bass), 50,828 SNPs.

+### Raw data file: pass2_all.vcf

+### Admixture analysis conducted in ADMIXTURE on the Mizzou Lewis Cluster

-# Aim 3 - Coancestry Analysis with FINERADSTRUCTURE
+# Aim 3 - Coancestry Analysis with fineRADstructure
 ### File: SMB_FINERADSTRUCTURE.Rmd

 Purpose: Here I assess fine-scale population structure among all samples (both including and excluding the hybrid discovered in ADMIXTURE analysis (See SMB_ADMIXUTRE.Rmd)) using nearest-neighbor haplotype linkage in the program fineRADstructure, which is a derivation of the program fineSTRUCTURE specifically for RAD data.
 With this analysis, I want to determine 1) coancestry among individuals in my dataset by producing a coancestry matrix.
 This analysis allows one to see which samples are most closely related and can be used to determine which samples belong to which populations.
 Samples with more coancestry (forming coancestry blocks) can be considered part of the same population.
-Also with this population, I aim to determine 2) the connectivity among individuals and among populations by interpreting coancestry between samples belonging to putatively different populations.
+Also with this program, I aim to 2) identify monophyletic, independent populations, both of pure, unadmixed individuals and of admixed individuals, for downstream analysis.

+### Populations Identified:

+####Pure:
+####MIDARK (middle Arkansas River Basin tributaries)
+####WHITE (White River and tributaries)
+####SKIA (Skiatook lake, which is of known Tennessee lake-strain hatchery origin)
+####LMULB (Lee Creek and Mulberry River, AR)
+####MISS (Missouri River tributaries and lakes, Stockton Lake and Big Piney River)

+####Admixed:
+####ELK (Elk River, MO)
+####BAYOU (Illinois Bayou River and Big Piney Creek, AR)
+####UPPARK (upper Arkansas River Basin streams)
+####ILLI (Illinois River and tributaries)

 ### Genomic Data used:

 #### filtered dataset (excluding the hybrid (BFC10) and not including one rad per rad tag: 98,659 SNPs, 91 samples

+### Raw data file: vcf_pass2_badsamples_qual_missing_mac2_het45.vcf

 #### fineRADstructure requires multiple SNPs per rad-tag to increase statistical power, because it is comparing samples based on haplotype information.
 It is creating pseudo-haplotypes from non-phased SNP data (in other words, since missing nucleotides cannot be imputed without a reference genome, individual SNPs on the same rad-tag are strung together to create a haplotype for analysis)

 # Aim 4 - Outlier SNP Analysis